abhikroy-kol/Sales-And-Performance-Dashboard/README.md

 This project presents a **Power BI dashboard** built on a structured bookshop dataset, designed to answer critical business questions across revenue, inventory, authorship, and market positioning.

-The dashboard consolidates data across sales transactions, book editions, authors, publishers, genres, series, ratings, library checkouts, and awards into a cohesive analytical experience.
-It equips publishing professionals, buyers, and business analysts with the tools to track KPIs, evaluate content strategy, and identify opportunities for growth.

 **Problem it solves:** Independent bookshops and small publishers often lack a unified view of their commercial and content performance.
 This dashboard bridges that gap by transforming raw transactional data into clear, interactive visualizations — without requiring SQL or data engineering skills to explore.

 ---